plone/training/docs/mastering-plone/volto_custom_addon2.md

 ## Save your work to Github

 Your add-on is ready to use.
-As by now your repository is on Github.
+As by now your repository is on GitHub.
 As soon as it is published, you can share it with others.

 An official release is done on npm.
 Switch to section {ref}`Release a Volto add-on <volto-custom-addon-final-label>`.